Ahmed-Raafat-ElSherif/JAVA-Student-Management-System/README.md

 **Steps to Contribute**:

-Fork the repository.
+- Fork the repository.
-Create a feature branch: git checkout -b feature-name.
+- Create a feature branch: git checkout -b feature-name.
-Commit your changes: git commit -m "Add new feature".
+- Commit your changes: git commit -m "Add new feature".
-Push to the branch: git push origin feature-name.
+- Push to the branch: git push origin feature-name.
-Open a Pull Request.
+- Open a Pull Request.

 ## 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 👨‍💻 Authors
-Ahmed Ezzat (@github.com/Ahmed-M-Ezzat) - Developer & Designer
+- Ahmed Ezzat (@https://github.com/Ahmed-M-Ezzat) - Developer & Tester
-Special thanks to contributors and testers!
+- Special thanks to contributors and testers!

 ## 📞 Contact
-Have questions, feedback, or ideas?
+- Have questions, feedback, or ideas?
 Reach out via:

 ## Email: ahmed_m_ezzat@outlook.com
-GitHub Issues: Submit here
+- GitHub Issues: Submit here

 ## ⭐ Don't forget to give this project a star if you find it useful!